Belgorod–Kharkov offensive operation: Offensive operation

 On 3 August the offensive was begun with a heavy artillery barrage directed against the German defensive positions.
 Though the German defenders fought tenaciously, the two tank armies committed to the battle could not be held back.
-By 5 August the Soviets had broken through the German defensive lines, moving into the rear areas and capturing Belgorod while advancing some 60 km.
+By 5 August the Soviets had broken through the German defensive lines, moving into the rear areas and liberating Belgorod while advancing some 60 km.
 Delivering powerful blows from the north and east, the attackers overwhelmed the German defenders.

 German reserves were shifted from the Orel sector and north from the Donbas regions in an attempt to stem the tide and slow down the Soviet attacks.
 Success was limited to the Panzergrenadier Division Großdeutschland delaying the 40th Army by a day.
 Seven panzer and motorized divisions making up the III Panzer Corps, along with four infantry divisions were assembled to counterattack into the flank of the advancing Soviet forces but were checked.
 After nine days the SS Division Das Reich and the SS Division Totenkopf arrived and initiated a counterattack against the two Soviet Armies near Bogodukhov, 30 km northwest of Kharkov.
-In the following armoured battles of firepower and maneuver the SS divisions destroyed a great many Soviet tanks.
-To assist the 6th Guards Army and the 1st Tank Army, the 5th Guards Tank Army joined the battles.
+In the following armoured battles of firepower and maneuver, the SS divisions destroyed a great many Soviet tanks.
+To assist the Soviet 6th Guards Army and the 1st Tank Army, the 5th Guards Tank Army joined the battles.
 All three Soviet armies suffered heavily, and the tank armies lost more than 800 of their initial 1,112 tanks.
 These Soviet reinforcements stopped the German counterattack, but their further offensive plans were blunted.

 With the Soviet advance around Bogodukhov stopped, the Germans now began to attempt to close the gap between Akhtyrka and Krasnokutsk.
 The counterattack started on 18 August, and on 20 August "Totenkopf" and "Großdeutschland" met behind the Soviet units.
 Parts of two Soviet armies and two tank corps were trapped, but the trapped units heavily outnumbered the German units.
 Many Soviet units were able to break out, while suffering heavy casualties.
 After this setback the Soviet troops focused on Kharkov and captured it after heavy fighting on 23 August.

 The battle is usually referred to as the Fourth Battle of Kharkov by the Germans and the Belgorod–Kharkov strategic offensive operation by the Soviets.
 The Soviet operation was executed in two primary axes, one in the Belgorod–Kharkov axis and another in the Belgorod–Bogodukhov axis.

 On the first day, the units of the Voronezh Front quickly penetrated the German front-line defences on the boundary of the 4th Panzer Army and Army Detachment Kempf, between Tomarovka and Belgorod and gained 100 kilometres in a sector along the Akhtyrka–Bogodukhov–Olshany–Zolochev line along the banks of the Merla river.
 They were finally halted on 12 August by armoured units of the III Panzer Corps.
 On 5 August 1943 XI Corps evacuated the city of Belgorod (see Belgorod–Bogodukhov offensive operation).